-How Our Airborne Demo Brings Space Solar Energy Into Reality
+Our Airborne Demo Makes Space Solar Energy a Reality

 Space solar energy can sound like something far off in the future: satellites in orbit, precision optics, lasers delivering energy to Earth.
 But we’ve changed that.